Antler (brand): Today

 In 2010, Lloyds Development Capital (L.D.C.) backed a management buyout of Antler.
 Following this, Antler left its headquarters in Bury, Greater Manchester in 2013, relocating to Central London.
 This was followed by a number of changes, most notably the relaunch of RevelationLondon, Antler's sister brand, in 2016.

 In 2017, Antler was sold to Endless LLP.
 In 2020, Antler was sold again, to ATR Holdings, went into administration in May of that year as the effects of the pandemic on travel took their toll.
 The company announced it was out of administration on 20 July 2020 as a new registered company, ATR Brands Ltd, trading as Antler.
 The new company's headquarters are on Dover Street, London.

+In July 2020, the British luggage brand Antler was acquired by Strandbags.